MattCzajkowski/GenCoF/README.md

 For large files(> 1GB) it may take significant time to run the Bowtie2 application so it is recommended to either thread the files depending on the amount of cores your computer has or to split the files up and join them back together once Bowtie2 has been run.

-To create reference databases from the site https://support.illumina.com/sequencing/sequencing_software/igenome.html click on the build you would like to download from.
+If downloading reference genomes from the site https://support.illumina.com/sequencing/sequencing_software/igenome.html click on the build you would like to download from.
 Once it is downloaded, open it and unpack it according the file type downloaded (ie. through an archive manager by double clicking on the file or via the command line with 'tar xvf filename.tar', 'unzip filename.zip', 'gunzip filename.gz'...).
 Once done find the 'Bowtie2Index' folder within the reference folder and move the contents of that folder (the .fa file isn't necessary) to the folder path GenCoF-master/Bowtie2/bowtie2-2.3.4.1 and you are ready to decontaminate your samples through GenCoF.
 Rename your folder accordingly.
-If you would like to build your own reference database(in case your genome isn't located on Bowtie2's website), you can use bowtie2-build within GenCoF to build a database.
+If you would like to build your own reference database(in case your genome isn't located on Illumina's website), you can use bowtie2-build within GenCoF to build a database.

-## Output
+## Output and Output Files

+All text output(ie. errors, warnings, or summary statistics) will be output to the bottom of the current application.
+The user may need to scroll to see it.

-Program specific output:
+Program specific output files:
 * Sickle and Prinseq: Output a single file of fastq or fasta format (whichever specified).
 * Split: Outputs the amount of files specified in the program as input.
 * Bowtie2: Outputs two files: one file that contains reads mapped to the reference database and one file that contains reads unmapped to the reference database.